Part of the Observation of Environment and Reproductive Endocrine Effects Study (OBSERVE Study)

 Who Is Running the Study?

-A team, led by Skand Shekhar, M.D., Janet Hall, M.D., and Natalie Shaw, M.D., from the National Institute of Environmental Health Sciences Clinical Research Unit in Research Triangle Park, North Carolina.
+A team led by Natalie Shaw, M.D., from the National Institute of Environmental Health Sciences Clinical Research Unit in Research Triangle Park, North Carolina.

 Natalie D. Shaw, M.D., MMSc.